learn-co-curriculum/dsc-two-sample-t-tests-lab/README.md

 >The 50 subjects in the experimental / treatment group have an average systolic blood pressure of 111.56 after treatment with the drug being tested.

 The apparent difference between experimental and control groups is -9.82 points.
-But with 50 subjects in each group, how confident can we be that this measured difference is real?
-We can perform what is known as a t-test to evaluate this.
+But with 50 subjects in each group, how confident can a researcher be that this measured difference is real?
+You can perform a two sample t-test to evaluate this.

 First, you will calculate a t-statistic for 2 sample t-test, followed by calculation of p-value.